FAMILIARIZE YOURSELF WITH THE UNDERGRADUATE STUDIES CATALOG

 Since the most recent grade replaces the first, repeating immediately is the easiest way to avoid academic difficulty and to raise your GPA.
 As mentioned before, however, make sure you know the rules regarding repeating a course.

 TAKING A COURSE ON AN “S/U” BASIS (SATISFACTORY/ UNSATISFACTORY) TO “SAVE YOUR GPA”.

 If you think you may just “squeak by” in a course and you don’t want to risk your GPA on a low grade, a Satisfactory/Unsatisfactory can be helpful, but be aware of the rules and ramifications!
 You can only take a S/U grade in a course if it does not fill a major or General Education requirement.
 Also, know that it may not entirely help you, depending on what the intent of the courses is.
 If you earn the equivalent of a “C-” or “D” in the course, you will earn a “U,” which is failing.
 It won’t hurt your GPA, but it won’t help you graduate either.

 DON’T JUST ASSUME YOUR DEGREE AUDIT/DARS IS ACCURATE; READ IT CRITICALLY!

 Never simply assume that your Degree Audit/DARS report is always accurate.
 Read it carefully, and discuss any questions with your advisor, or stop in the Office of Academic Advisement.
 Course substitutions and waivers have to be entered manually and need to be reflected on the Degree Audit/DARS report.
 You also want to be sure all of your information is displayed accurately.

-KNOW THAT IF YOU LEAVE THE COLLEGE FOR AN EXTENDED PERIOD OF TIME, YOUR REQUIREMENTS MAY NOT BE THE SAME WHEN YOU RETURN.
+KNOW THAT IF YOU LEAVE THE University FOR AN EXTENDED PERIOD OF TIME, YOUR REQUIREMENTS MAY NOT BE THE SAME WHEN YOU RETURN.